doublesecc/plist-parser/README.md

 # plist-parser

 ## Overview
-`plist parser` is a python script to parse Info.plist files and convert them into JSON.
+`plist parser` is a python script to parse Info.plist files, convert them into JSON format and print to stdout.

 Info.plist files can be found in two formats:
 - XML